t-tk/upmendex-package/README.md

    based on mendex version 2.6f by ASCII media works.
  * Unicode for internal process and support UTF-8 encoding for input/output.
-   Will work with upLaTeX, XeLaTeX and luaLaTeX.
+   Work with upLaTeX, XeLaTeX and luaLaTeX.
  * Support Latin (including non-English), Greek, Cyrillic, Korean Hangul and Chinese Han (Hanzi ideographs) scripts as well as Japanese Kana.